 Does Blue Ivy Go To School?
-She's Far From Being A Typical First-Grader
+She Attends A Swanky Private School

 No matter how rich or famous they may be, celeb parents often like to claim that their kids still live totally normal, everyday lives, just like everyone else.
 But one of the coolest things about Blue Ivy Carter is that she doesn't even try to pretend that she's not already the queen of basically everything.
 Does Blue Ivy go to school?
 Beyoncé and JAY-Z's first-born may have just started first grade, but she's definitely not going to just any old school.